IMIO/imio.smartweb.common/README.rst

 - cropping scales selection mechanism per content-type / field (with adapters)
 - help texts (descriptions) on forms above the fields and not below
 - ``@search-filter`` REST endpoint to get all terms (and titles) of metadatas from search request results
-- colophon viewlet override to add legal mention, accessibility info & copyright
+- colophon viewlet override to add legal mention, accessibility info, cookies preferences & copyright
-- cookies opt-in support for analytics and iframes
+- cookies opt-in support for analytics and iframes (Accept/Refuse all or detailed preferences)

 Custom Add / Edit forms are also provided to :